harshsrivastava05/CrowdGem/README.md

 - Advanced search and filters
 - Improved review system with ratings

-## 🤝 Contributing

-Contributions are welcome!
+## 💡 How You Can Contribute
+We welcome contributions from the open-source community!
 Please fork the repo and submit a pull request.
+You can:
+- Add sustainable locations
+- Suggest UI improvements
+- Fix bugs or suggest performance improvements
+- Help with translations or accessibility

+## 📸 Screenshots
+Coming soon!
+A look at the homepage, submission form, and map view.

-## 📝 License
+## 👨‍💻 Developers

-This project is licensed under the [MIT License](LICENSE).

----

-> Made with 💎 by Harsh srivastava
+CrowdGem is proudly built by:
+- Harsh Srivastava
+- Shreya Yadav
+- Ishaan Pathak
+- Sonali
+- Jansi Singh
+- Tanushree Sarkar

+## 🌐 Made with ❤️ in India
+CrowdGem is a passion project built to inspire eco-conscious travel and showcase the hidden gems of India through community participation.